CoolNewsGuy/generate-me-components/README.md

 - Extensions of Component's files (e.g., vue, svelte...).

-After this:
+For example: if you enter: vue ts js, it will create 3 files with the same name but different file extensions.

-it will ask you if you want to create a config file so that you don't have to answer these questions the next time.
+After this, it will ask you if you want to create a config file so that you don't have to answer these questions the next time.

 The file name is gift-me-components.json.